linjj93/react-hello-world/README.md

 Next, we will try to do the same thing in React by creating a React element with `React.createElement()` and using `ReactDOM.render()` to render it to the DOM.

-Finally, we will use JSX to create a React element.
+Next, we will use JSX to create a React element.

+Now let's create React elements with function components.
+Do the same thing for class components.

 ## React